muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 "Alright Phanna, get yourself washed and changed," I said.

-But before I could finish, Phanna climbed into the barrel already and was sitting in it with everything they were originally wearing still on.
+But before I could finish, Phanna climbed into the barrel  and was sitting in it with everything they were originally wearing still on.

 "What are you doing?!"
 I exclaimed.